 Duration of a Cremation Service

 Committals can also take place at a funeral home before the cremation of the body.
 Again, it will depend on the deceased person’s religion and end-of-life wishes.
-Cremation service can vary, but they usually last between 30 and 45 minutes.
+Cremation services can vary, but they usually last between 30 and 45 minutes.

 Burial services last longer than cremation services, and it’s common for the casket to lower into the ground during the ceremony.
 At a cremation service, the body or casket will be cremated after the guests leave.